-Dependency-Track relies on integration with external repositories to help identify metadata that may be useful for the identification of risk.
-Repositories are typically used in software engineering as a way to manage and automatically resolve dependencies.
+Dependency-Track relies on integration with repositories to help identify metadata that may be useful for the identification of risk.
+Package repositories to manage and automatically resolve dependencies.

 Dependency-Track incorporates the concept of repositories, completely independent of software engineering use-cases, as a way to gain additional intelligence about the components it’s tracking.
-Dependency-Track brings the power of external repositories to every project the system tracks, whether the project is internally developed or commercial off-the-shelf software.
+Dependency-Track brings the power of package repositories to every project the system tracks, whether the project is developed internally or commercial off-the-shelf software.